sahib/rmlint/docs/tutorial.rst

 Copying unique files
 ~~~~~~~~~~~~~~~~~~~~

-Imagine you have a folder from which you want to extract one copy of each file
+Imagine you have a directory from which you want to extract one copy of each file
 by content.
 This does not only mean unique files, but also original files - but
 not their duplicates.
 This sounds like a job for the ``uniques`` formatter
 (which outputs all unique paths, one by line) and ``jq``. ``jq`` is a great